 Sometimes people think that sustainable travel means staying in expensive eco resorts.
 Wonderful as these are, there are many other ways to travel sustainably without breaking the bank.
 Some of our favourite ways are visiting local coffee shops and restaurants where you don’t see any tourists and taking time to slowly chat with locals.
 Not only are such places often half the price of places that are marketed at tourists, but it’s a great way to learn more about day to day life in other countries, too.

-Another great way is to travel by public transport – not only is it cheaper, but as above you have the chance to mix with locals and see what life is like living in a country as opposed to merely visiting it.
+Another great way is to travel by public transport.
+It is not only cheaper, but as above you have the chance to mix with locals and see what life is like living in a country as opposed to merely visiting it.
 It’s also usually the most carbon-friendly way to travel, too!

 Easy ways to ensure travelling responsibly

-Avoid using single use plastic on your travels, this is much easier to do if you travel with a refillable water bottle with built in filter for purifying water, carry bamboo or aluminium straws, cloth bags and avoid take out food and drinks wherever you can.
+Avoid using single use plastic on your travels.
+This is much easier to do if you travel with a refillable water bottle with built in filter for purifying water.
+Also carry bamboo or aluminium straws, cloth bags and avoid take out food and drinks wherever you can.

-If you’re shopping for souvenirs, try and buy these directly from artisans or cooperatives wherever you can to maximise the revenue that goes to them directly.
+If you’re shopping for souvenirs, try and buy these directly from artisans or cooperatives wherever you can to maximise the revenue that goes directly to them.
 Many big markets offer inauthentic produce, often imported from China rather than the real deal.
 In other places where handicrafts are genuine, middle-men take a big chunk of the profits, meaning less benefit for the community that creates them.

 A little about solo female travels